 Offshore books have to work in unity, and protect each other's interests.
 Even when they work out of the system, they have to adjust to the new realities and cooperate within their own local network.
 What this means is that even though bets are placed at 5dimes, many times the risk is passed around to other bookies such as Bovada, BetOnline etc. And, within this network, 5dimes is the biggest of them all.
 So, if you have an account with Bovada for example, and place a $2 Million Dollar bet on an NFL game; chances are that 5dimes would be at the other end of it.

 Just about everybody is accepted, except...

-No Brits and French allowed; but Aussies are cool.
+No Brits, French and Americans allowed; but Aussies are cool.
 What does that mean.

 5dimes doesn't usually have problems accepting players from any country.
 However there are a few restrictions.
 For some weird reason, customers from Slovakia, Slovenia, France, Portugal, Hungary, United Kingdom, Russia and Ukraine are not allowed to register/play with them.

 Take it with a grain of salt, and for the sake of a disclaimer; I "could be" totally BSing here (perhaps even am, whatever sue me), but these bans look less likely to be due to the prevention of fraud (French committing online fraud? lol come on); but more to do with the strict enforcement of local gambling regulations, banking (they probably have bank accounts there), and residency of staff (though most of them live in Costa Rica).

 Apart from its dominance in the US; 5dimes seems to be making inroads in